PaddlePaddle/PaddleSpeech/docs/source/tts/README.md

 ## Overview

-In order to facilitate exploiting the existing TTS models directly and developing the new ones, Parakeet selects typical models and provides their reference implementations in PaddlePaddle.
-Further more, Parakeet abstracts the TTS pipeline and standardizes the procedure of data preprocessing, common modules sharing, model configuration, and the process of training and synthesis.
-The models supported here include Text FrontEnd, end-to-end Acoustic models and Vocoders:
+To facilitate exploiting the existing TTS models directly and developing the new ones, Parakeet selects typical models and provides their reference implementations in PaddlePaddle.
+Furthermore, Parakeet abstracts the TTS pipeline and standardizes the procedure of data preprocessing, common modules sharing, model configuration, and the process of training and synthesis.
+The models supported here include Text FrontEnd, end-to-end Acoustic models, and Vocoders:

 - Text FrontEnd
-  - Rule based Chinese frontend.
+  - Rule-based Chinese frontend.

 - Acoustic Models
   - [【FastSpeech2】FastSpeech 2: Fast and High-Quality End-to-End Text to Speech](https://arxiv.org/abs/2006.04558)